Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

 Forts.
 Tipis.
 Maple syrup.
 Birch bark canoes.
 Log cabins.
 Wagons.
 (And yes, magazines.)
 Trees are a big part of the story of Canada.

-See what’s available in the April-May 2017 issue of Canada’s History magazine.
+See what’s available in the February-March 2022 issue of Canada’s History.